-Put on your comfiest sweater, curl up with a good read and set up shop in front of the fireplace, because these inns are the perfect spot to hibernate.
+Put on your comfiest sweater, curl up with a good read, and set up shop in front of the fireplace, because these cozy inns are the perfect spots to hibernate.

 North Branch Inn, NY

 Venture just two hours north out of NYC, through the Catskills and the old-world hamlet of North Branch, and you'll stumble upon this little husband-and-wife-run treasure.
-The 19th-century property expertly mixes modern amenities – high speed WiFi, Malin + Goetz toiletries, and a five-course Sunday supper club – with comforting vintage touches – wood-burning stoves, a two-lane, handset wooden bowling alley, and a movie theater replete with seats from Radio City Music Hall.
-Nine guestrooms are split between two buildings: the Main House and the Library House, and the end of 2016 is set to see three additional rooms open in a neighboring Victorian-style post office.
+The 19th-century property expertly mixes modern amenities—high speed WiFi, Malin + Goetz toiletries, and a five-course Sunday supper club—with comforting vintage touches—wood-burning stoves; a two-lane, handset wooden bowling alley; and a movie theater replete with seats from Radio City Music Hall.
+Nine guest rooms are split between two buildings: the Main House and the Library House, with three additional open in a neighboring Victorian-style post office.

 Salt House Inn, MA

-New England is the indisputable heartland of America's most charming boutique inns, mom-and-pop B&Bs, and historic country homes – the Salt House Inn being just one in an endless sea of them.
+New England is the indisputable heartland of America's most charming boutique inns, mom-and-pop B&Bs, and historic country homes—the Salt House Inn being just one in an endless sea of them.
 The traditional Cape Cod stay has been around since the 1850s, and in its early existence, it housed salt miners within its weathered cedar shake walls.
 Today, the connected cottages have received a modern-meets-still-rustic interior facelift.
-Guestrooms work off of a palette of stark white – from the walls to the white duvets – offset only by warm wooden floors, and curated collections of antique tableware, framed black and white photography, old school instruments, and other period trinkets.
-Outside the inn, all three miles of Provincetown – or P-town – beckons with art galleries, quaint cafes and seafood joints, and historical must-see sites like the Pilgrim Monument.
+Guest rooms work off of a palette of stark white—from the walls to the white duvets—offset only by warm wooden floors, and curated collections of antique tableware, framed black and white photography, old school instruments, and other period trinkets.
+Outside the inn, all three miles of Provincetown—or P-town—beckon with art galleries, quaint cafés and seafood joints, and historical must-see sites like the Pilgrim Monument.

 Farmhouse Inn, CA